janicicpredrag/Larus/README.md

  Running the following command in the Larus directory:
  `./larus -esmtbv -vcoq -m18 benchmarks/tptp-problems/euclid-native-eq/008_proposition_03.p`
  uses Z3 smt solver to find a proof starting by looking for a proof of length 18, then the proof is checked by Coq.
- The proofs are written in the `proofs` subdirectory (that is supposed to exist).
+ The proofs are written in the `proofs` subdirectory (that is supposed to exist prior to invoking the prover).

  ```
  --------------------------------------------------------------------